zonemaster/zonemaster/docs/documentation/installation.md

 **Install CPAN dependencies**

-Unfortunately `Net::LDNS` and `RFC::RFC822::Address` has not been packaged for Debian yet.
+Unfortunately `Locale::TextDomain`, `Net::LDNS` and `RFC::RFC822::Address` has not been packaged for Debian yet.
 So you need to install these dependencies from CPAN:

+	$ sudo perl -MCPAN -e 'install Locale::TextDomain'
     $ sudo perl -MCPAN -e 'install RFC::RFC822::Address'

 The version of ldns that Net::LDNS is based on is too old for ZoneMaster, thus it has to be installed from source.
 However, ldns requires some more packages to be installed.